narthur/baserow-sdk/knowledge.md

 ## Testing

+- Use `npm run validate` to run tests and validate code
 - Use Vitest for unit tests
 - Mock HTTP requests in tests
 - Test error cases and edge cases